 Their CD (certificate of deposit) rates are in line with the other large national banks (Bank of America, Citibank, U.S. Bank and Wells Fargo, but are slightly behind some of the best offers from online banks and credit unions with nationwide acceptance.

 Chase Bank’s best CD rates are now only available as “Relationship Rates” meaning you must have a linked personal checking account to receive the advertised APY (annual percentage yield).
 If you do not have a checking account with Chase, you’ll earn just 0.01% APY on all CD terms per the time of this writing.
 You can download their rate sheet (PDF here) for more details.

-Chase Bank CDs come with terms ranging from 1 months to 10 years and can be opened online or in a local branch.
-If you wish to open a CD online; however, you will need to be an existing Chase Bank customer.
+Chase Bank CDs come with terms ranging from 1 months to 10 years and can be opened online if you’re an existing Chase customer with a personal checking account or within a local branch regardless of whether you bank with Chase currently.

 Chase Bank CD Rates + Account Details

 Chase Bank is member FDIC and all consumer deposits are federally insured up to $250,000 per depositor or $500,000 for joint accounts.

 All Chase Bank CDs require a minimum deposit of $1,000 to open, however their CDs are tiered based on deposit size with higher deposits earnings better yields in some cases.

 - $1,000 to $9,999.99,

 - $50k – $99,999.99,